Hou-Guojia/ICSP/README.md

 1. This code is for the paper:

-   Guojia Hou, Nan Li, Peixian Zhuang, Kunqian Li, Haihan Sun, Chongyi Li, "Non-uniform Illumination Underwater Image Restoration via Illumination Channel Sparsity Prior", IEEE Transactions on Circuits and Systems for Video Technology, vol. 32, no. 6, pp. 3514-3526, 2022.
+   Guojia Hou, Nan Li, Peixian Zhuang, Kunqian Li, Haihan Sun, Chongyi Li, "Non-uniform Illumination Underwater Image Restoration via Illumination Channel Sparsity Prior", IEEE Transactions on Circuits and Systems for Video Technology, pp. 1-1, 2023.

    It can only be used for non-comercial purpose.
 If you use our code, please cite the paper.